Battle of Devil's Backbone: Aftermath

 When the action ended, both sides claimed victory.
 Cloud reported that the Confederates suddenly retreated during a suspension of Union gunfire.
 Cabell may have misinterpreted this suspension, because he reported that Cloud was repulsed and that the Confederates then withdrew.
 In any event, the Union held the field at the action's conclusion.
 All contact ceased with Cabell's withdrawal.
 He reached Waldron the next day, and Cloud returned to Fort Smith.

 By capturing Fort Smith and defeating Cabell at Devil's Backbone, the Federal forces gained a foothold in the Arkansas River Valley.
 From this base, Federal units would battle Confederate partisans, march to participate in the April 1864 Camden Expedition, and support Federal efforts in Indian Territory.
 While the later Battle of Massard Prairie in July 1864 demonstrated Fort Smith's vulnerability, it nonetheless remained a U.S. garrison for the rest of the war.

 Battlefield preservation

-The Civil War Trust, a division of the American Battlefield Trust, has saved 10 acres of the Devil's Backbone Battlefield.
+The American Battlefield Trust and its partners have saved more than 10 acres of the Devil's Backbone Battlefield as of mid-2023.